skysign/udacity_FSND_project_05_capstone/README.md

 * Models:
   * Movies with attributes title and release date
   * Actors with attributes name, age and gender
-* Endpoints:
-  * GET /actors and /movies
-  * DELETE /actors/ and /movies/
-  * POST /actors and /movies and
-  * PATCH /actors/ and /movies/

 * Roles:
   * Casting Assistant
     * Can view actors and movies